-This solution extends ConceptDraw PRO software with samples, templates and library of vector stencils for drawing workflow diagrams.
+This solution extends ConceptDraw DIAGRAM software with samples, templates and library of vector stencils for drawing workflow diagrams.

 It represents the transferring of data, documents, and tasks during performance of a work process.
 It is not an easy task to trace the path of a task or a document.
 To make easier the study and analysis of working processes and for presenting them in a simple visual manner, workflow diagrams are often used.
 With the help of a workflow diagram it is possible to see the path of the task in as it relates to the overall process, the person who is responsible for execution at each stage, which documents are associated with the task and identified resources that are required for implementation.
 Knowing this it is becomes possible to optimize a workflow and to discover its inherent weak points.
 A workflow diagram is a specialized type of flowchart.

-All source documents are vector graphic documents.
-They are available for reviewing, modifying, or converting to a variety of formats (PDF file, MS PowerPoint, MS Visio XML, and many other graphic formats) from the ConceptDraw Solution Park.
+All source documents are vector graphic documents which are always available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
 The Workflow Diagrams solution is available to all ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM diagramming and drawing software.

 Example 1: Workflow Diagram — Business

-This diagram was created in ConceptDraw PRO using the "Workflow" library from the "Workflow Diagrams" solution.
+This diagram was created in ConceptDraw DIAGRAM using the "Workflow" library from the "Workflow Diagrams" solution.
 An experienced user spent 10 minutes creating this sample.

 Example 2: Workflow Diagram — Taxi Service

-This diagram was created in ConceptDraw PRO using the "Workflow" library from the "Workflow Diagrams" solution.
+This diagram was created in ConceptDraw DIAGRAM using the "Workflow" library from the "Workflow Diagrams" solution.
 An experienced user spent 5 minutes creating this sample.

-Using ConceptDraw PRO professional looking pre-designed vector clipart to create workflow diagram is an intuitive and time-saving solution.
+Using ConceptDraw DIAGRAM professional looking pre-designed vector clipart to create workflow diagram is an intuitive and time-saving solution.
 This example shows a presentation-ready workflow diagram that clearly illustrates how a taxi service works.

 When you distil a particular business activity into a set of linear, repeatable actions, you can call this self contained process a workflow.
 It is a broad term that can describe the transformation of materials through production, services provided to a customer base, the journey of information through a system, or the internal behavior of employees within a company.
 They can represent abstract concepts or development phases of a system, as well as real-time processes such as manufacturing and distribution.